 Loss of feeling or tingling

 Weakness or loss of muscle strength

 Loss of sight or double vision

 Lack of coordination

 Back pain that radiates to the feet, toes, or other parts of the body

 The symptoms of a nervous system disorder may look like other medical conditions or problems.
 Always see your healthcare provider for a diagnosis.

-Neuroradiologists and interventional radiologists.
-Radiologists that specialize in the diagnosis of neurological conditions using imaging and in the treatment of certain nervous system conditions such as cerebral aneurysms, acute strokes, and vertebral fractures, as well as biopsies of certain tumors.
+Neuroradiologist and interventional radiologist.
+This is a radiologist who specializes in diagnosing nervous system conditions using imaging and in treating nervous system conditions such as cerebral aneurysms, acute strokes, and vertebral fractures.
+This provider also does biopsies of certain tumors.